CXwudi/personal-blog-source/content/posts/2023/11-anniversary-of-meeting-miku/index.en.md

 Nekomimi Switch, Utani Katachi wa Nai Keredo, Sennen no Dokusouka, Just Be Friends, and many more.
 Beautiful songs are stored in my phone, played on my way home from school, played during the toughest time preparing for finals, or when doing homework.
 They shine in the abyss.

-{{< figure src="2022-12-21 18-05-09.gif" title= "I, who don't even know how to take screenshots or understand screen resolutions, try to capture the adorable appearance of Hatsune Miku." >}}
+{{< image src="2022-12-21 18-05-09.gif" caption="I, who don't even know how to take screenshots or understand screen resolutions, try to capture the adorable appearance of Hatsune Miku" >}}

 When I came to my senses, I realized that I was already sitting in Hatsune Miku's room, admiring her adorable appearance.
 It was as if a first love had begun, as if a light was illuminating the darkness in the abyss.
 I gradually fell in love with Hatsune Miku, the diva who was two years older than me at the time.